golemfactory/golem-docs/src/pages/docs/creators/dapps/creating-golem-dapps.md

 #### `depends_on`

 In addition to enumerating the services, you may wish to specify dependencies between them.
-If e.g. your back-end application assumes that it can connect to a database when it starts, you’ll need the database to be already up and running when you start the back-end.
-In such case, your back-end component should specify a `depends_on` element pointing to the DB node.
-The startup of the back-end will then only be executed once the database is confirmed to be started successfully.
+If e.g. your back-end application assumes that it can connect to a database when it starts, you’ll need the database to be up and running already when you start the back-end.
+In such a case, your back-end component should specify a `depends_on` element pointing to the DB node.
+The startup of the back-end will then only be executed once the database is confirmed to have started successfully.

 Example: